 Enhancing weather forecast accuracy through variational data assimilation and deep learning

 The overall goal was to enhance Belgingur’s weather forecasting system by integrating it with a 3D/4D-variational data-assimilation module and to develop tools to disseminate forecasts, from a plethora of providers, in a unified manner as well as make the forecasts available to end-users through a novel fleet management system.
-We also used deep learning methods to develop a novel renewable ...
+We ...

 Read More →